akostrik/CPP_module_42/README.md

     + static_cast<void (possibly cv-qualified)>() discards the value of expression after evaluating it
     + if a standard conversion sequence from target-type to the type of expression exists, that does not include lvalue-to-rvalue, array-to-pointer, function-to-pointer, null pointer, null member pointer, or boolean conversion, then static_cast can perform the inverse of that implicit conversion
     + if conversion of expression to target-type involves lvalue-to-rvalue, array-to-pointer, or function-to-pointer conversion, it can be performed explicitly by static_cast
-    + a value of integer or enumeration type can be converted to any complete enumeration type.
+    + a value of integer or enumeration type can be converted to any complete enumeration type
         - if the underlying type is not fixed, the behavior is undefined if the value of expression is out of range (the range is all values possible for the smallest bit-field large enough to hold all enumerators of the target enumeration).
         - If the underlying type is fixed, the result is the same as converting the original value first to the underlying type of the enumeration and then to the enumeration type.
     + a value of a floating-point type can also be converted to any complete enumeration type.